vesnaatwork/users-env-api/README.md

 ## Users API

-This is a small API which will be used for API workshop related to using environments and environment variables in Postman.
+This is a small API that will be used for an API workshop related to using environments and environment variables in Postman.
 The backend is json file.

-In order to run this locally, here are preconditions:
+To run this locally, here are the preconditions:

- 1. Install brew
+ 1. If you don't have brew, install it (to test if you have it `brew help`.
+If brew is there, you get output.
+If not, you get 'command not found')

     ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``

-2. Install node
+2. Install node if you dont have it

 https://formulae.brew.sh/formula/node